rishavgiri6/Certification-Portfolio/README.md

 # certificates
-A zip file of my certification
+A zip file of my certification.
+For manual/online links/verification ids,contact me.